Optical Communications with Relative Intensity Noise: Channel Modeling and Information Rates: Introduction

 \section{Introduction}

 \IEEEPARstart{F}{ueled} by the exploding demand from artificial intelligence applications, the need for increasing data rates in short-reach data center interconnects (DCI) is unstoppable \cite{zhou2019beyond}.
-Maintaining relatively low hardware costs is also of key importance, and thus, the vast majority of these optical links employ intensity-modulation (IM) and direct-detection (DD) where only the amplitude of the transmitted optical light is modulated to carry information~\cite{che2023modulation}.
+Maintaining relatively low hardware costs is also of key importance, and thus, the vast majority of these optical links employ intensity modulation (IM) and direct detection (DD) where only the amplitude of the transmitted optical light is modulated to carry information~\cite{che2023modulation}.
 Pulse amplitude modulation (PAM) is typically employed in these systems, enabling low-complexity transceivers with low power consumption \cite{wei2020experimental}.

 Rates up to 200 Gbps have been shown to be feasible for IM-DD systems with PAM-4~\cite{baseline_200G}.
 To achieve 400 Gbps, doubling the symbol rate is the most straightforward option.
 However, increasing the symbol rate also means integrating the noise power spectral density (PSD) over a larger bandwidth.
 Thus, the transmit power must also increase to maintain or improve the signal-to-noise ratio.
 This increase in signal power leads to the generation of signal-dependent noise caused by relative intensity noise (RIN) of the laser.